n1mb0sS1erra/TrainingScripts/README.md

 # TrainingScripts
-Scripts that uses internal and external variables
+Scripts that uses internal and external variables.